-This entertaining event gives thesis students the chance to present their research to a large audience while competing for a number of generous prizes, with the overall University of Otago winner also going on to participate in the Trans-Tasman 3MT final at the University of Queensland on the 2nd of October 2015.
-In an exciting development in 2015, we now have the opportunity to send the best Masters' contestant will compete in the New Zealand Masters' final in Auckland on the 10th of September.
+This entertaining event gives thesis students the chance to present their research to a large audience while competing for a number of generous prizes, with the overall University of Otago winner also going on to participate in the Trans-Tasman 3MT final.
+In an exciting development in 2015, we now have the opportunity to send the best Masters' contestant to represent the University in the newly launched Masters 3MT National Inter-University Challenge.

 The competition is open to both thesis Master’s and Doctoral students, who must communicate their research in no more than three minutes, with the help of only one static slide, and the presentation should be aimed at a non-specialist audience.